14th Annual Wall of Distinction

 Honoring Positive Impact

-The annual Rogers Public Education Foundation's Wall of Distinction Banquet brings the city together to support public school excellence and to honor alumni, teachers, administrators, parents and community leaders who have made an impact on the city’s public school system.
+The annual Rogers Public Education Foundation's Wall of Distinction Event brings the city together to support public school excellence and to honor alumni, teachers, administrators, parents and community leaders who have made an impact on the city’s public school system.

 We welcome the community to nominate alumni, retired staff, or school supporters to be added to our Wall of Distinction at any time.